kanors-emr/VerveStacks-docs/community/open-use-movement.rst

 * **TIMES + Veda**: full multi-period structure, rich operations via stress-aware slices, and **managed complexity** for scenario families.
 * **OSeMOSYS / PyPSA**: VS provides model-agnostic data artifacts and can interoperate; use VS as the **starting point** or the **microscope** for external plans.

+Crucially, VS is designed not only for expert model builders but also for analysts in ministries, regulators, utilities, and research organisations who currently have no practical way to use advanced models without first becoming builders themselves.
+Open Use aims to give this broader community a credible, pre-solved environment they can run, inspect, and adapt within a single working session.

 FAQ
 ===